Find the Career That’s Best for You

 - Identifying your values, skills, and interests will help you figure out where you’ll be happy – and what’s a deal breaker.

 Find the best career fit: Research career options

-- You’ll find your perfect job in the sweet spot between your passion and the world's need.
+- You’ll find your perfect job in the sweet spot between your passions, your skills, and the world’s needs.
 But what does the world need?
 What kinds of jobs are out there?
-Research career options to determine the best path for you.
+Research various career paths to determine the right fit for you.

 Put your goals within reach: Make a career plan

 - How do you get to your next career goal?
-First, learn the elements of an effective career plan, and then work with a CAPD advisor to build yours right away.
+First, learn the elements of an effective career plan or a five-year resume, and then work with a CAPD advisor to build yours right away.